Woodstown boys win 4×400 relay to clinch indoor track title, their first state title in track program’s history

 TOMS RIVER – When Josh Crawford hit the finish line in the final even of the day, he not only brought the Woodstown boys a 4×400 relay title, he delivered a state championship.

-The Wolverines won the Group I indoor championship Saturday – their first track title in school history – with a strong showing in the running event.
-Their first-place win in the relay gave them 35 points, seven ahead of a Ramsey team that had them by three points entering the final race of the meet.
+The Wolverines won the Group I indoor track championship Saturday – their first track title in school history – with a strong showing in the running events.
+Their first-place win in the relay gave them 35 points, seven ahead of a Ramsey team that had them by three entering the final race of the meet.

 “We didn’t need to win the 4×400 to win the meet, but it was a great cap to a great season,” Wolverines coach Alex Dominy said.
 “Overall this season has been hard with snow days, difficult in terms of flu and colds and Arctic blasts, but these boys continue to improve despite barriers to a more typical season.
 I couldn’t be happier.

-“Going into states with only six boys in events and not being the favorite was very daunting, but everyone performed amazingly and did their job to the fullest,” senior Karson Chew added.
+“Going into states with only six boys in events and not being the favorite was very daunting, but everyone performed amazingly and did their job to the fullest,” senior Karson Chew said.

-Marino was a late replacement in the 4×4 and pulled out of the 3200 to focus on the relay and helped bring them through.
+Marino was subbing in the 4×4 for Kyle Reitz, another casualty of the postponement, and was a late scratch in the 3200 to focus on the relay and helped bring them through.

 (Event winners and Salem County point-scorers)